LanetNetwork/dnsbalancer/README.md

 DNS packet, dnsbalancer silently drops it;
 4. if, otherwise, accepted UDP packet is valid DNS query, dnsbalancer extracts query information from it and checks request against ACL;
-5. if packet passes ACL, dnsbalancer calculates its CRC64 and stores it in internal hash table along with client socket information;
+5. if packet passes ACL, dnsbalancer stores it in internal request table along with client socket information;
-6. then unmodified DNS packet is sent to selected forwarder;
+6. then DNS packet with substituted ID is sent to selected forwarder;
 7. when the forwarder sends reply back, dnsbalancer accepts it first;
 8. then dnsbalancer parses received answer into ldns\_pkt structure, dropping invalid packets;
-9. to select client to forward answer to, dnsbalancer must again calculate CRC64 of received answer and find appropriate client socket in hash table;
+9. to select client to forward answer to, dnsbalancer retrieves original query ID from request table along with appropriate client socket;
-10. if there is appropriate record in hash table, dnsbalancer finds it, selects client socket, sends answer to it and removes info about DNS packet from hash table.
+10. finally, dnsbalancer sends answer to client and removes request from request table.

-Meanwhile, garbage collector thread works, and if hash table contains too old records, they are removed periodically.
+Meanwhile, garbage collector thread works, and if request table contains too old records, they are removed periodically.
 Almost all the errors are silently ignored (but wisely handled through error paths), and statistic info is updated appropriately.

-Here is the list of DNS packet fields involved in CRC64 calculation:

-1. DNS query ID;
-2. DNS query type;
-3. DNS query class;
-4. DNS query FQDN.

-Also, forwarder socket number is used in CRC64 calculation as well.
-These 5 values are sufficient to connect DNS requests and replies unambiguously.
-If, however, CRC64 hash collision happens, it is handled via simple linear list under separate lock.
+To avoid 2^16 concurrent requests limit, request table consists of collision buckets.
+If there are 2 or more requests sent to forwarder with the same ID, they are stored in linked list.
+To speed up linked list lookup under high load, CRC64 hash of DNS data is used.

 Configuration
 -------------